 Alternatively, brush the fibres up and shave the area as needed, as brushing too hard can damage the shoe.

 The objective is to make the shoe smooth again, without gouging it, and to make it appear like a hairless cat.

-Invest in a waterproof suede protectant spray to use on the shoes before wearing them to keep liquids from penetrating them.
+Invest in a waterproof suede protectant spray to use on the shoes before laying them to keep liquids from penetrating them.
 This works very well if the shoes are dry, and even better if the shoes are brand new.

 This is an excellent strategy for avoiding stains or liquid spots on your shoes in the first place.
 It will also remove the bulk of stains from your shoes with ease.